Computing the blocks of a quasi-median graph: Strong compatibility and quasi-median graphs

 \begin{lem} Let $P,Q,R$ be distinct partitions of a set $X$ such that $P$ and $Q$ are not strongly compatible and $P,Q$ are both strongly compatible with $R$.
 Then $B(R,P)=B(R,Q)$. \end{lem} \begin{proof} Since $R$ and $P$ are strongly compatible, we have $B(R,P)\cup B(P,R)=X$.
 If $B(R,Q)\not=B(R,P)$, this implies $B(R,Q)\subseteq B(P,R)$.
 So we get $B(Q,R)\cup B(P,R)\supseteq B(Q,R)\cup B(R,Q)=X$; a contradiction to $P$ and $Q$ not being strongly compatible. \end{proof}

 A partition system $\cP$ on $X$ is called \emph{strongly compatible} if each $P,Q\in \cP$ are strongly compatible.
-The following result, which is shown in the proof of \cite[Lemma 3.1]{MR2726316}, will be useful later on for obtaining bounds on the number of cut vertices in a quasi-median graph.
+The following result, which is shown in the proof of Dress et al.~\cite[Lemma 3.1]{MR2726316}, will be useful later on for obtaining bounds on the number of cut vertices in a quasi-median graph.

 \begin{prop} Let $X$ be a set of cardinality $n\geq 2$ and $\cP$ be a strongly compatible set of partitions of $X$.
 Then $\card \cP\leq 3n-5$. \end{prop}

 We now consider a graph that will be key for our description of the block decomposition of a quasi-median graph.
 The \emph{non-strong-compatibility graph} for a partition system $\cP$ on $X$ (Bandelt and D"ur~\cite{BD07})) is the graph with vertex set $\cP$ and edge set